GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
+> ### One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
 >
-> ~ *Ada Lovelace*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts